-Robert Gillespie, violinist and professor of music, is chair of Music Education at Ohio State University where he is responsible for string teacher training in the School of Music until his retirement.
+Robert Gillespie, violinist and professor, retired from The Ohio State University in 2020.
+He was responsible for string teacher training in the School of Music until his retirement.
 Ohio State has one of the largest and most extensive string pedagogy degree programs in the nation.
 Under Gillespie’s leadership, Ohio State received the 2015 ASTA Institutional Leadership Award as the premier string education university in the country.

 Gillespie is a past national President of the American String Teachers Association.
 He is a frequent guest conductor of All-State, region and festival orchestras.
 Gillespie has appeared in 47 states, Canada, Asia and throughout Europe.
 He is co-author of the Hal Leonard string method book series, Essential Elements for Strings, the leading string instrument teaching series in the country with sales of over ten million copies.
 Also, he is co-author of the college text Strategies for Teaching Strings: Building A Successful School Orchestra Program, the String Clinics to Go DVD series, and the Teaching Music Through Performance in Orchestra texts for GIA publications.
 He received the Distinguished Scholar award for 2002–2003 in the School of Music at Ohio State University.

 In summers, Gillespie directs the Ohio State String Teacher Workshop, the largest string/orchestra teacher-training workshop in the country.
 In Columbus, he conducts the Columbus Symphony Chamber Strings Youth Orchestra.
 He is a performing violinist in the ProMusica Chamber Orchestra.
 During the previous academic year, Gillespie gave string pedagogy and research presentations, and conducted orchestra performances in Ohio, Maine, Louisiana, Virginia, Georgia, Maryland, Alabama, Missouri, Wyoming, Pennsylvania, Massachusetts, Florida and Oregon.
 He has worked with students and teachers throughout the United States, including a 9-day teaching residency in Switzerland.
 In addition, he will be conducting concerts in LA’s Walt Disney Concert Hall and Chicago’s Orchestra Hall.

 Featured Professional Activities